The FCC officially proposes to end net neutrality rules (but it’s not over yet)

 At some point in the next couple of months the FCC will vote on whether to adopt the rule.
 At that point there should be a date set for when the rule will go into effect.
 If anyone wants to challenge the rule on legal grounds, this is their chance; it happened with the original Open Internet Order, though the challenges were struck down and the rule took effect as planned.

-Senator Brian Schatz, with whom I spoke on this topic ahead of the NPRM’s release, issued a statement calling the chairman to task:
+Senator Brian Schatz, who also talked with TechCrunch ahead of the NPRM’s release, issued a statement calling the chairman to task:

 While Chairman Pai seems to have made his decision to get rid of these rules before starting the proceedings in earnest, he has an obligation to keep an open mind in this process, and take seriously the comments from the public.
 I plan to hold him to that obligation—to make sure that the people who weigh in are heard, as they should be.